Persi Diaconis

 Persi Warren Diaconis (/ˌdaɪəˈkoʊnɪs/; born January 31, 1945) is an American mathematician of Greek descent and former professional magician.
 He is the Mary V. Sunseri Professor of Statistics and Mathematics at Stanford University.

 He is particularly known for tackling mathematical problems involving randomness and randomization, such as coin flipping and shuffling playing cards.

 Biography

-Diaconis left home at 14 to travel with sleight-of-hand legend Dai Vernon, and was awarded a high school diploma based on grades given to him by his teachers after dropping out of George Washington High School.
+Diaconis left home at 14 to travel with magician Dai Vernon, and was awarded a high school diploma based on grades given to him by his teachers after dropping out of George Washington High School.
 He returned to school at age 24 to learn math, motivated to read William Feller's famous two-volume treatise on probability theory, An Introduction to Probability Theory and Its Applications.
-He attended the City College of New York for his undergraduate work, graduating in 1971, and then obtained a Ph.D. in Mathematical Statistics from Harvard University in 1974, learned to read Feller, and became a mathematical probabilist.
+He attended the City College of New York for his undergraduate work, graduating in 1971, and then obtained a Ph.D. in mathematical statistics from Harvard University in 1974 and became a mathematical probabilist.

 According to Martin Gardner, at school, Diaconis supported himself by playing poker on ships between New York and South America.
 Gardner recalls that Diaconis had "fantastic second deal and bottom deal".

 Diaconis is married to Stanford statistics professor Susan Holmes.